webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncBailHook`

-Called at the beginning of the chunks optimization phase.
-A plugin can tap into this hook to perform chunk optimizations.
+Called at the beginning of the chunk optimization phase.
+A plugin can tap into this hook to perform optimizations on chunks.

 - Callback Parameters: `chunks`